-When measuring a boat with a reinforced cockpit, all specifications in rule 509 must be checked including with driver in the boat.
+When measuring a boat with a reinforced cockpit, all specifications in rule 509 must be checked including with driver in the boat and the to-do-list must be clarified, and rechecked and signed by a technical officer.

 This rule does not apply to P750 Class.